APDevice/pyBuy/README.md

 *Work in progress*

-The API for this project allow one to access the eBay developer API, query results, and transform them into a CSV file.
+The API for this project allows one to access the eBay developer API, query results, and transform them into a CSV file.

 **Requires valid Application keys in keys.json**